nanditaradha/Project_Predicting_Bike_Sharing_Patterns/README.md

  # Conclusion

    The predictions given by the model are quite accurate.
-However, the model overestimes bike ridership in December because it hasn't had sufficient holiday season training        examples.
+However, the model overestimates bike ridership in December because it hasn't had sufficient holiday season training      examples.